 We now also offer our own house-made wines.
 We don’t grow the grapes, but we make some fantastic wines, both red and white, from juice and also mead and hard cider.

 Our homebrew store, IndieFerm Supply, has everything the new or experienced home brewer needs to make their own beer, kombucha, cider, wine, or mead as well as supplies for home fermented foods and cheese.
 We frequently hold classes on brewing beer, kombucha making, cheese making, and other fermentation topics.
+The shop is open Thursday through Sunday.

 Our hop farm is located in the Chiltonville section of Plymouth on land owned by Wildlands Trust.
 We have a total of 400 hop plants growing there including centennial, cascade, and nugget hop varieties.
 We are still brewers first and foremost but it is great to grow and harvest some of the ingredients for our beer ourselves.
 Thanks to Wildlands Trust for allowing us to use their property!

-• Tuesday 4 :00p.m. to 7:00 p.m.
+Tuesday from 4:00 p.m. to 7:00 p.m.

-• Thursday & Friday from 3:00 p.m. to 7:00 p.m.
+Thursday & Friday from 3:00 p.m. to 7:00 p.m.

-• Saturday from 12 – 8:00 p.m., and
+Saturday from 12 – 7:00 p.m., and

-• Sunday from 12 – 5:30 p.m.
+Sunday from 12 – 5:30 p.m.

 We have 12 beers on draft plus 6 additional taps with rotating kombucha (non-alcoholic), hard hop water, hard cider, and seltzers.
 We pride ourselves on having a wide variety of styles to choose from including a few malt forward beers, something hoppy, and usually something funky or sour.
 The line up changes often as new beers are brewed.
 Drafts are available to-go in 64 oz. and 32 oz. re-usable growlers.
 We also sell 4-packs of 16 oz cans of many of our beers and 16 oz bottles of kombucha.
-And we are now also serving our own house-made wines, both white and red.
+And we are now also serving our own house-made wines, cider, and mead.

 The taproom is a family-friendly relaxed atmosphere where fine beverages and conversation are the focus.
 No TVs, no loud music, and one wall is a large chalkboard for kids to draw on.
 We are “dog-friendly for friendly dogs” so bring your best friend.